-You can read the West Monkton Pupil Premium Report 2016-17 here and details on how this money has been spent can be found here.
+You can read the West Monkton Pupil Premium Impact report here and details on how this money has been spent can be found here.
 You can also read how the school is planning to spend the Pupil Premium 2017-18 – Making a difference.

 The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.